yashitha0/Customer-Experience-Analysis/README.md

 # Project Overview

 The project involves a dataset that contains information about the inbound calls received by a company named ABC, which operates in the insurance sector.
-Our task is to use this data to answer the following questions:
+Our task is to analyse this data using excel and answer the following questions:

 ## Data Analytics Tasks